LuksMA/CPP/OO Programming/OO.md

 3. Need for Initialization List :
 If we declare any variable as **const**, then that variable can be initialized, but not assigned.
 4. Any **protected** member of a class ( variable or function ) can be accessed within that class or its subclass.
 It cannot be accessed outside that.
+5. For **subclass**, while calling the constructor of any class, the compiler first automatically calls the constructor of its parent class.